FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-guide.md

     };
 });
 ```
 **NOTE:** You have to replace the right hand side (like `BrandFieldName`) with your own values.
-If you can't find a way to retrieve the field roles via the FACT-Finder UI, you can open a FACT-Finder Web Components search page, trigger a search with your own FACT-Finder and afterwards open the Browser Dev Tools, navigate to the `console`  tab and type: `factfinder.communication.fieldRoles` -> Hit enter
+If you can't find a way to retrieve the field roles via the FactFinder UI, you can open a FactFinder Web Components search page, trigger a search with your own FactFinder and afterwards open the Browser Dev Tools, navigate to the `console`  tab and type: `factfinder.communication.fieldRoles` -> Hit enter